pyrevitlabs/pyRevit/README.md

 ##What is pyRevit:

+- In it's simplest form, it's a folder filled with `.py` IronPython scripts for Revit.
-- It is an IronPython script `__init__.py` that automates the process of creating UI buttons for your IronPython scripts.
+- There is also an IronPython script `__init__.py` that creates UI buttons for your IronPython scripts at Revit startup.
 Creating a button is as easy as adding a python script file to the pyRevit folder and reloading pyRevit.
 See below on how to add your scripts.
-- Scripts are only tested under WINDOWS OS (8 and 10) and REVIT 2015-2016.
-Some of the scripts use newly added API routines in Revit 2015 or 2016 and might not use on previous versions.
-Use at your own risk.

-## Getting started:
-I have tried to explain everything clearly on this page.
-Let me know if you'd like to see more information on this page.

-**About Versioning:** I'm using semantic versioning with MAJOR.MINOR.PATCH format.
-(MAJOR: incompatible API changes, MINOR: add functionality and scripts in a backwards-compatible manner, PATCH: backwards-compatible bug fixes)

 ## Installation:
 [**SETUP PACKAGE**](https://github.com/eirannejad/pyRevit/releases/download/Setup/pyRevitPackage.zip)